gtrqa/hcaptcha-unity/Unity/readme.md

 ## Troubleshooting

 **Gradle build fails with "keepUnitySymbols.gradle does not exist"**
-- Enable Custom Gradle Templates in Player Settings (see setup above)
+- Enable Custom Gradle Templates in Player Settings
+- Replace Unity's templates with package templates (see setup step 3)

 **"D8: NullPointerException" or Java class version errors**
 - Unity 2022.3: Rebuild AAR with Java 11 (see compatibility section)
-- Unity 6+: Should work without issues
+- Unity 6+: Make sure you replaced the gradle templates

 **"compileSdkVersion is not specified"**
-- Ensure Custom Main Gradle Template is enabled
-- Package auto-configures it - if overridden, re-import package
+- You must replace Unity's generated templates with package templates (setup step 3)
+- Unity's auto-generated templates don't have the required configuration

 **"Platform not supported" on device**
 - Check that AAR is in `Assets/Plugins/Android/`
-- Verify Gradle templates are enabled
+- Verify Gradle templates were replaced correctly
 - Re-import package with "Include dependencies" checked

 ## Links